moj-analytical-services/splink/CONTRIBUTING.md

 ## Contributing to documentation

-Contributions to Splink are not limited to the code, feedback and input on our documentation from a user's perspective is extremely valuable - even something as small as fixing a typo.
+Contributions to Splink are not limited to the code.
+Feedback and input on our documentation from a user's perspective is extremely valuable - even something as small as fixing a typo.
 More generally, if you are interested in starting to work on Splink, documentation is a great way to get those first commits!

 Behind the scenes, the Splink documentation is split into 2 parts: